kosukess/AIC/README.md

 # Drawing tool by hand gestures
 We implement a drawing tool by our hand gestures.
 We use TRT Pose Hand to detect our hand pose. <br>
+The project made by
+- Team A : KEIO University Project by KEIO University (KEIO AIC) x NVIDIA collaboration

 The project includes
 - drawing tool which is run in our PC